Yessir-kim/grpcWithMP/README.md

 mp2bs with grpc

-mpserver with grcp <----------> mpclient with grpc
+mpserver with grpc <----------> mpclient with grpc

 - we assume that grpc server is peer for each mp2bs